Turkish prosecutors to probe Erdogan effigy incident in Sweden -state media

 Echoing pro-government Turkish media that broadcast footage of the incident, Aydin said it was understood to have been organised by the Kurdistan Workers Party (PKK) militant group, which is designated as a terrorist organisation by Turkey, the European Union and United States.

-Sweden and Finland signed a three-way agreement with Turkey last year aimed at overcoming Ankara's objections to their NATO bids, which were made in May and require the approval of all 30 NATO member states.
+Sweden and Finland signed an agreement with Turkey last year aimed at overcoming Ankara's objections to their NATO bids, which were made in May and require the approval of all 30 NATO member states.

 Kristersson told TV4 "the risk is there" that the incident could affect the NATO process.